teamosis/themefisher-documentation/content/contentblocks/hosting.md

   publishResources: false
 ---

-To host your website easily, we have pre-configured [netlify](https://netlify.com/) and [vercel](https://vercel.com/) settings.
-Those settings will be automatically generate your website from the `source` folder, so you don't need to worry about updating your webiste. whenever you update your webiste and make a push to your git repository, it will be automatically reflated on your website.
+To host your website easily, we have pre-configured [Netlify](https://netlify.com/) and [Vercel](https://vercel.com/) settings.
+Those settings will automatically generate your website from the source folder, so you don’t need to worry about updating your website.
+Whenever you update your website and make a push to your git repository, it will be automatically updated on your website.

 ## Netlify Hosting

-To host your website with [netlify](https://app.netlify.com), you need a git repository (ex: [github](https://github.com/), [gitlab](https://gitlab.com/)) first, then push your `themes` folder to the git repository.
-Now you can login to your netlify account and click on `add new site` button.
-Then just follow the procedure, don't need to change anythig to the settings.
-And your webiste will be ready within a couple of minutes.
+To host your website with [Netlify](https://netlify.com/), you need a git repository (ex: [Github](https://github.com/), [Gitlab](https://gitlab.com/)) first, then push your `themes` folder to the git repository.
+Now you can login to your netlify account and click on the `add new site` button.
+Then just follow the procedure; you don’t need to make any changes to the settings.
+And your website will be up and running in a matter of minutes.

 ## Vercel Hosting

-To host your website with [vercel](https://vercel.com), you need a git repository (ex: [github](https://github.com/), [gitlab](https://gitlab.com/)) first, then push your `themes` folder to the git repository.
+To host your website with [Vercel](https://vercel.com), you need a git repository (ex: [Github](https://github.com/), [Gitlab](https://gitlab.com/)) first, then push your `themes` folder to the git repository.
 Now you can login to your vercel account and click on `new project` button.
-Then just follow the procedure, don't need to change anythig to the settings.
-And your webiste will be ready within a couple of minutes.
+Then just follow the procedure; you don't need to make any changes to the settings.
+And your website will be up and running in a matter of minutes.

 ## Host with Other Hosting Services

-go to your cpanel or open your FTP Client (like [Filezilla](https://sourceforge.net/projects/filezilla/files/)) and upload the generated `theme` folder on your server root.
+go to your cPanel or open your FTP Client (like [Filezilla](https://sourceforge.net/projects/filezilla/files/)) and upload the generated `theme` folder on your server root.